J. Herbie DiFonzo

 Prof. DiFonzo received a B.S in Sociology from St. Joseph’s College in Philadelphia, and J.D., M.A., and Ph.D. degrees from the University of Virginia.
-Following law school graduation, he was selected to serve as an Attorney General’s Honors Law Graduate at the United States Department of Justice.
+Following law school graduation, he served as an Attorney General’s Honors Law Graduate at the United States Department of Justice.
 He had a wide-ranging two decades of law practice before becoming a full-time professor, including stints as a federal prosecutor and as a litigator in the areas of family law, criminal defense, negligence, and professional malpractice.
-In all, he conducted over 30 jury trials and several dozen appeals.
-In 1993, he obtained a Ph.D. in History, writing a dissertation on the legal and popular culture of divorce in 20th century America.
+In all, he conducted over 30 jury trials and several dozen appeals, including co-authoring two successful merits briefs in the United States Supreme Court.

 Recent articles and essays include From the Rule of One to Shared Parenting: Custody Presumptions in Law and Policy; Closing the Gap: Research, Policy, Practice and Shared Parenting, AFCC Think Tank Final Report (with Marsha Kline Pruett); How Marriage Became Optional: Cohabitation, Gender, and the Emerging Functional Norms; and The Crimes of Crime Labs; as well as several articles co-authored with Ruth C. Stern: Breaking the Mold and Picking Up the Pieces: Rights of Parenthood and Parentage in Nontraditional Families; The Children of Baby M.; The End of the Red Queen's Race: Medical Marijuana in the New Century; The Winding Road from Form to Function: A Brief History of Contemporary Marriage; and Devil in a White Coat: The Temptation of Forensic Evidence in the Age of CSI.

-In his spare time, he sings in a church choir, roots valiantly for the Mets, and plays as much piano as he can.
+n his spare time, he sings in a church choir, plays piano, and roots unflaggingly for the Mets.